Hypothesis of a new fundamental interaction versus the particle oscillation concept

 The preparation and implementation of the KamLAND experiment was initially focused (see Ref. \cite{35}) on confirming the existence of electron (anti-)neutrino oscillations.
 When presenting the first results, it was said \cite{36}: "The long baseline, typically 180 km, enables KamLAND to address the oscillation solution of the ‘solar neutrino problem’ using reactor anti-neutrinos under laboratory conditions".
 The existence of (anti-)neutrino oscillations with parameters given by the KamLAND collaboration and close to ones of the SNO and Super-Kamiokande collaborations would lead to the survival probability of the solar neutrino electron component near the Earth's surface, given by the formula (\ref{26}), which, as stated in section 2.4, contradicts at least three out of five experiments.
 At the same time, the interaction (\ref{31}), which provided a solution to the solar neutrino problem, has nothing to do with the announced result of the KamLAND collaboration, since the reactor antineutrino cannot experience a single collision on its 180 km path.

 After obtaining a solution to the solar neutrino problem, we had no doubt that the reason for the loss of observed events in the KamLAND experiment is serious omissions in its setting up and processing.
-I have repeatedly returned to the issue of such omissions, having studied, where possible, the features of the appearance of fluorescent light, the characteristics of its spectrum, the dependence on the wavelength of the fluorescent signal of the attenuation of its intensity during propagation in liquid KamLAND scintillator, etc. Based on the comparison of suitable numbers, I finally came to the following conclusion \cite{37}:
+I have repeatedly returned to the issue of such omissions, having studied, where possible, the features of the appearance of fluorescent light, the characteristics of its spectrum, the dependence on the wavelength of the fluorescent signal of the attenuation of its intensity during propagation in liquid KamLAND scintillator, etc. Based on the comparison of suitable numbers, I finally came to the following conclusion \cite{37}.
 In the conditions of unprecedentedly large sizes of KamLAND detector and of the refusal of using the gadolinium, the absence of (1) proper study of the real spectrum of the PPO fluorescent light, of (2) a detailed study of the fluorescent light attenuation in a liquid scintillator depending on its wavelengths, of (3) the influence on the attenuation of light of its scattering and re-emission, and of (4) the theoretical calculation of the observability of events $\bar{\nu}_{e} + p \rightarrow e^{+} + n$ opens the door to uncontrolled loss of such events.
 Therefore, we do not consider the announced results of the KamLAND experiment as reliable.